openlab-at-city-tech/openlab/wp-content/plugins/wordpress-importer/readme.txt

 == Changelog ==

+= 0.9.5 =
+* Rewrite CSS URLs in block markup (e.g., cover blocks with background images).
+* Code refactoring: Extract import processing logic into separate methods to prepare for future streaming support.
+* Update Playwright and @playwright/test dependencies from 1.55.0 to 1.56.1.
+* Clean up vendor-patched dependencies by removing dotfiles and GitHub workflow files.

+= 0.9.4 =
+* Fix a bug that caused self-closing blocks to be incorrectly serialized during URL rewriting.

+= 0.9.3 =
+* Rewrite attachment URLs to the new URL structure

+= 0.9.2 =
+* Rewrite site URLs in block attributes.

+= 0.9.1 =
+* Add support for rewriting site URLs in post content and excerpts.

+= 0.9.0 =
+* Introduce a new XML parser class `WXR_Parser_XML_Processor` that replaces the deprecated `WXR_Parser_Regex` class.

 = 0.8.4 =
 * Fix a bug on deserialization of untrusted input.
 * Update compatibility tested-up-to to WordPress 6.7.2.

 = 0.8.3 =
 * Update compatibility tested-up-to to WordPress 6.7.
 * Update call to `post_exists` to include `post_type` in the query
 * PHP 8.4 compatibility fixes.

 = 0.8.2 =
 * Update compatibility tested-up-to to WordPress 6.4.2.
 * Update doc URL references.
 * Adjust workflow triggers.

 = 0.8.1 =
 * Update compatibility tested-up-to to WordPress 6.2.
 * Update paths to build status badges.